CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/5_DeployAKSHCI.md

    ![Installed extensions in Windows Admin Center](./media/code.png "Installed extensions in Windows Admin Center")

-9. When prompted for credentials, **enter your Azure credentials** for a tenant you'd like to use to register the Windows Admin Center and click on continue button if you get any popup saying **Are you trying to sign in to Windows Admin Center?**.
+9. When prompted for credentials, **enter your Azure credentials** for a tenant you'd like to use to register the Windows Admin Center and click on **Continue** button if you get any popup saying **Are you trying to sign in to Windows Admin Center?**.

 10. Now, switch Back in **Windows Admin Center** tab, you'll notice your tenant information has been added.
 You can click on **Connect** to connect Windows Admin Center to Azure.